gabcg/notes/MSI Notes/MSI.md

 ### 1. Introductory Concepts

-Molecular simulations can be considered as a virtual microscope with high temporal and spacial resolution, that complements conventional experiments.
+Molecular simulations can be considered as a virtual microscope with high temporal and spacial resolution that complements conventional experiments.
 They allow studying complex, dynamic processes occuring in biological systems, such as:

 * Protein stability.
 * Conformational changes.